3 Day Camp / Lodge Rafting Trip

 - 8:00 am – Breakfast

-- 9:30 am – On the river, explore the Rogue River Ranch, swimming, riverside lunch, and a water fight or two.
+- 9:30 am – More whitewater rafting on the river, explore the Rogue River Ranch, swimming, riverside lunch, and a water fight or two.

 - 4:30 pm – Arrive at Paradise Lodge.
 Check-in and arrive at your rooms.
 Enjoy the afternoon at Paradise with a hike, a dip in Paradise Creek, or maybe a nap swinging in a hammock.